 Okay, this last step is an easy one: Make sure to hit “Shuffle Queue” at the very top right of your “Scheduled Pins” page.
 This will ensure that you don’t pin the same pin five times in a row… or something along those lines.

 And that is pretty much all there is to that 🙂 You can easily get anywhere from 3-7 days worth of pinning just from one sitting, and Tailwind will do the rest for you.
+The more content you create, the more easily days will just start filling up in your queue and the less time you’ll need to spend going back to refill your queue.

 It’s a lot of information to take in, but if you follow the steps one at a time, you’ll be able to get a hang of it for sure.
 Scheduling is the easy part… Setting up your Tailwind and Pinterest account for success is what needs a little bit more effort on our part.